Namanlashkari/assingementRadiusAgent/README.md

     optimal search and perform operations on the same via calculating weights according to the provided criteria and produce solution using RESTAPI structure.

+    The plan was to get result using flask api calls on a webui or and sorted list of response via POSTMAN.

 Solution2: